grauds/clematis.doc/docs/clematis-explained/code-standards.md

 }
 ````
 :::tip[Migration]
-Money Tracker uses ESLint version 8, it is planned to migrate it to the version 9, with the changes
+Money Tracker uses ESLint version 8, it is planned to migrate it to version 9, with the changes
 in the configuration files.
 :::